-A crushing hazard exists while hooking-up and unhooking the implement.
+To avoid serious injury or death: A crushing hazard exists while hooking-up and unhooking the implement.
 Keep people and animals away while backing-up to the implement or pulling away from the implement.
 Do not operate hydraulic controls while a person or animal is directly behind the power machine or near the implement.

-- The ball detent pin must be fully inserted into the park jack with ball visible and popped out on the far side of the jack before working on or around an unhooked cutter. - 3-point arms are known to contact & damage main drivelines.
-To avoid contact, keep 3-point arms in the raised position, or remove from tractor.
+To avoid serious injury or death: The ball detent pin must be fully inserted into the park jack with ball visible and popped out on the far side of the jack before working on or around an unhooked cutter.